 Note: You may repeat the prior two steps until the system has categorized a certain desired percentage of documents.

-Note: Throughout the process, analyze your progress using the
+Note: Throughout the process, analyze your progress using the Sample-Based Learning reporting, and then verify whether you’re finished with the process or need to complete another iteration.

 Planning in advance will ensure a successful wrap up.
 Ensuring that all tasks are complete is important for the client’s satisfaction as well as defensibility.
 The following should be satisfied before you can consider a project complete.